 What if I was adopted or in a legal guardianship when I turned 18 years old?

-If you were adopted or placed in a legal guardianship, you still may be eligible to go back into foster care if the legal guardian/adoptive parent passes away or is no longer supporting you.
+If you were adopted or placed in a legal guardianship, you still may be eligible to go back into foster care if your legal guardian/adoptive parent passes away or is no longer supporting you.
 There are two organizations with lawyers who can help you figure out if you qualify for extended foster care: the Alliance for Children’s Rights, and the Children’s Law Center.

 How do I re-enter foster care?

 To get started, call the Department of Child and Family Services (DCFS) 800.540.4000.
 If you were on probation, and had a probation officer supervising your case, call 213.351.0243.
 Tell them you need help re-opening your foster care case.
 They will ask you basic questions to see if you are eligible.
 Make sure you give them information about how they can contact you.

 Voluntary Re-entry Agreement (VRA, SOC 163): This says that you want to come back into foster care.

 A 388(e) Petition (also called JV-466): This is a legal document asking the court to re-open your case.
 Once you fill out a VRA and submit it to DCFS, a social worker must help you file the 388(e) petition.